Do Old School Distilling Techniques Make Better Spirits?By Matt Strickland

 If the liquor industry has taught us anything over the past 15 years, it’s that we love authenticity.
 Anything that is “craft” or “artisan” — made by human people with human hands — we can’t get enough of.
 We salivate whenever we hear of a distillery that has co-opted some of the time-honored distilling techniques finely honed by old timers.

 And it’s not just the small players that have tapped into our antiquarian fascinations.
-Recently, Beam-Suntory announced that it would be investing ₤6 million into Glen Garioch Distillery in Oldmeldrum, Scotland.
+In early 2021, Beam-Suntory announced that it would be investing ₤6 million into Glen Garioch Distillery in Oldmeldrum, Scotland.
 Some of the investment is being directed at fitting out direct fired stills and a floor maltings; both decidedly “old school”.
 The idea is that these distilling techniques and investments will bring the distillery’s whisky back to a better and older-type flavor.
 This, by extension, will lend the malt a greater air of authenticity.

 This all sounds really exciting, but the question that begs to be asked is: do these older distilling techniques actually make better spirits?

 Truthfully, this kind of question doesn’t get asked all that often.
 To many who happily fork over countless dollars for old method spirits, this question may even feel a bit obscene.
 “Of course, floor maltings and direct fired stills will make a better whiskey!”, you scream at your screen.
 “Technology and mass market capitalism have diluted the character of REAL whiskey for decades.”